 Marcela studied piano with H.Loustanau and C.Bronstein, chamber music with L.Spiller and composition with J.Ficher.
 She then studied at Bloomington University-USA, with A.Montecino and Menahem Pressler.

-Her career has involved extensive activity as a performer, teacher and composer in Argentina and abroad.
-Marcela’s career as a pianist began in the most important Concert Halls of Argentina like the Teatro Colón, Belgrano Auditorium, Teatro San Martín and many others, as well as radio and television.
-She has performed in New York, Washington, D.C. and Bloomington in the USA, and has given master cIasses and lectures on Argentinian Music at New York University, at Queens College of the City University of New York and at the Summer Workshop Series, BID Cultural Centre Washington, D.C.
-She toured Italy and performed at the “Musique sans Frontieres”and “Fetes Musicales de Savoie” Festivals, in France; and in China where she performed with the Shanghai Broadcasting Symphony Orchestra and gave master-classes at the Shanghai and Beijing Conservatories of Music and in 2015, she toured Malaysia, Thailand and Argentina.
+Marcela was awarded scholarships by Fundación Coliseum, Fundación Hirsh Von Buch, Camerata Bariloche and Mozarteum Argentino.
+Her career as pianist began in the most important venues of Argentina like Teatro Colón, Belgrano Auditorium, Teatro San Martín as well as radio and television.
+Marcela has performed in New York, Washington and Bloomington in USA.
+She gave master-classes and lectures at N.York University, Queens College, N.York City University and BID Cultural Centre, Washington.
+She has toured Italy and France.
+In China, she performed with the Shanghai Broadcasting Symphony Orchestra and gave master-classes at the Shanghai and Beijing Conservatories of Music and in 2015, she toured Malaysia, Thailand and Argentina.
 In 2016, she performed Beethoven Concerto N.4 with the Bangkok Symphony Orchestra.

 In Australia, critics described her “consummate pianism of breathtaking technical assurance and deep expressive power” following concerts at the International Music, Canberra International Multicultural, ANU Ibero-American and Castlemaine Festivals and performances at Perth and Queensland universities.
 She performed for ABC Sunday Live, Kawai Series and the 8th Australasian and Fourth Western Australia Piano Pedagogy Conferences.

 Marcela represented Australia at the International Homage to A.Soler.
 This year, she is invited to represent Australia at the International Homage to E.Granados.